tchaloupka/geneticd/README.md

 Note
 ----
-I'm not an genetic or evolution algorithms expert nor experienced D programmer (still learning).
+I'm not a genetic or evolution algorithms expert nor experienced D programmer (still learning).
 So any advice is welcome :)

 Sample
 ------